What we do

 Simon is a social entrepreneur from London.
 After moving to Birmingham and realising the extent of food insecurity and food waste, he became heavily involved with the food waste movement in the West Midlands.
 Simon is responsible for financial and logistical leadership of the company.

 A member of Roundtable and Rotary Club International, Simon has substantial experience in leading community organisations.
-In his spare time Simon enjoys football, skiing and outdoor pursuits.
+In his spare time Simon enjoys outdoor pursuits.
 Simon is a paid employee of The Real Junk Food Project Central.

 Jake is a psychologist from the East Midlands.
-He became involved in food activism through his doctoral research.
+He became involved in food activism through his public health research.
 Jake's research interests lie in dietary health in the Anthropocene, focusing on meat consumption.
 He is responsible for the social and legal leadership of the company.

-Jake is a keen americanist and makes regular visits to the United States to engage in cultural exchange.
+Jake is a keen americanist and makes regular visits to the US.
 He enjoys vegan cookery, skiing and spending time with his Staffordshire Bull Terriers.

 Jake is not a paid employee of The Real Junk Food Project Central.

 How we do it